ScriptedSnark/GSChaos/README.md

 - `chaos_activate` - activate effect (from 0 to (LATEST EFFECT NUM - 1)) | `sv_cheats 1` is required!
 - `chaos_reset` - reset RNG, chaos bar (can be useful for potential runs)
 - `chaos_version` - prints version and Chaos Mod details
+- `chaos_dmca_safe` - if enabled, it doesn't allow to play some sounds which are ©
 - `chaos_effectname_ypos` - sets position of effect name text by vertical (Y coord)

 ## Twitch voting integration (WIP)